-When young kids don’t get what they want, they can really lose it.
+When very young kids don’t get what they want, they can really lose it.
 They don’t yet have the self-control to keep it together when you say “We’re not buying candy today.”
-But in grade school most kids start developing the ability to check their impulses, think before acting and wait for what they want.
+But as they reach grade school, most kids start developing the ability to check their impulses, think before acting, and wait for what they want.

-Some kids continue to struggle with self-control long after their peers.
-That’s especially true of kids who have ADHD and executive functioning issues.
-If your grade school child has trouble controlling her emotions and impulses, she may need extra help to learn how.
+struggle with self-control long after their peers.
+If your child has trouble controlling emotions and impulses at this age, you may need some extra help.

-Try these tips for helping your grade-schooler stop and think, and then regulate her own behaviors, emotions and impulses.
+Try these tips for helping your grade-schooler build self-control.

 Be clear about expectations.

 Some kids react badly when they don’t know what to expect in a situation—or what’s expected of them.
 Fill your child in ahead of time if an activity is going to be boring or unpleasant:

 “We’re going to visit Grandma, and she and I will be talking for a while.
 Why don’t you bring some things to play with so you won’t be bored?”